 2. Be flexible with your schedule, especially the first day

 You likely will be fighting jet-lag or may have gotten delayed/missed a flight (all have happened to us) so you want to make the first day of your trip flexible depending on what happens during your travels.
 For example, the first day we got to Athens on our first Europe trip, we were quite jet lagged.
 We powered through the morning exploring the city but in the afternoon, we planned to lay down for only 10 minutes and before we knew it, hours had passed and it was time for dinner.
-Thankfully we had not planned anything more than what we did in that morning, and this allowed us time to rest up before the rest of our trip.
+Thankfully we had not planned anything more than what we did in that morning, and this allowed us time to rest up before continuing on our 3-week Europe trip.

 3. Schedule a rest day in the middle of a long trip